viticod/alitaneem-demo/README.md

 # alitaneem-demo
-This is my first git reository
+This is my first git reository.
+Author: Ali Taneem